skasiri/gift-i-card/readme.txt

 * Enhanced user experience with better language support

 == Upgrade Notice ==
+= 1.2.2 =
+This version fixes an important issue where orders manually created by administrators were not being processed correctly, ensuring proper order handling for all order creation methods.

 = 1.2.1 =
 This version improves performance and code organization by separating admin order styles and scripts from public assets, ensuring better resource management and faster page loading.